 Using a personal loan to consolidate your debts into one payment

 You probably already know that debt consolidation comes in a variety of flavors.
 So using a personal loan to consolidate debt is simply one option you have out of several.
-Choosing this option over the others is usually a matter of preference weighed against with your credit score and financial situation.
+Choosing this option over others is a matter of preference.

-The information below can help you understand how a debt consolidation loan works, how you can use it to overcome your challenges with debt and what you need to know about the risks involved with using this method.
-If you still have questions or would like to talk confidentially with a credit counsellor about your debt, call us at 1-844-402-3073 to speak to a credit counsellor.
+The information below explains how a debt consolidation loan works and the risks involved with using this method.
+If you still have questions about your debt, call us at 1-844-402-3073 to speak to a credit counsellor.

 Basic instructions for using debt consolidation loans

 A debt consolidation loan is just a regular personal loan that you take out with a specific purpose.

 - First, you determine how much money you would need to pay off all of the debts you want to pay.